-Select a logical switch using the drop-down list under Fabric Tree section in the Switch Explorer window.
+Select a logical switch from the Logical Switch list in the top-right corner of the Switch Explorer window.

-2. Select Beacon for a switch, or Chassis Beacon for a chassis-based switch.
+2. Select Tools > Beacon > Beacon for a switch or Chassis Beacon for a chassis-based switch.

-The LED lights on the actual switch light up on the physical switch in a pattern running back and forth across the switch itself.
+The LEDs on the actual switch light up on the physical switch in a pattern running back and forth across the switch itself.
 In chassis-based switches, the LEDs glow across all the blades.

-3. Look at the physical switches in your installation location to identify the switch.
+Look at the physical switches in your installation location to identify the switch.